Welcome to St Mary the Protectress Ukrainian Orthodox Church

 Don't have time every week or month?
 Just an hour or two whenever would help.

-The Brotherhood can also use volunteers.
-Yes, they also provide meals and something to whet your whistle too.
-Contact Walter (585) 748-4202 for their schedule.
+The Brotherhood can also use volunteers for repairs, cleaning and general property maintenance around the church property.
+Yes, the Brotherhood also provide meals and something to whet your whistle too.
+Contact Walter (585) 748-4202 to sign up and to get the work schedule.

 Do You Want to Live Longer?
 Here's how...